 In NY and Boston, people will let you know exactly where you stand.
 It takes time to earn their trust, which may seem standoffish to newcomers.

 People in LA are often friendly right off the bat, but if something’s wrong they hide that with a smile.
 This pops up in various parts of the film industry.
-West coast rental houses might agree to lowball offers from producers, but then decide that there’s no prep bay available or gradually back away from sourcing equipment.
+West coast rental houses might agree to low offers from producers, but then decide that there’s no prep bay available or gradually back away from sourcing equipment.
 It’s rare to see two people openly arguing - far more common to chat pleasantly until one leaves and the other says “Ugh, he’s the worst.”

 West coasters are more laid back with time - social events often start 30 minutes late as people find parking and meander over.
 People also dress more casually; if you show up to an interview in a suit you’ll probably be overdressed.